 ‘Blasim moves adeptly between surreal, internalised states of mind and ironic commentary on Islamic extremism and the American invasion... excellent.’ - The Metro

-'His stories struck me as so different from anything else I had read, not only from that part of the world but from anywhere else.' - Feature in the Wall Street Journal
+'His stories struck me as so different from anything else I had read, not only from that part of the world but from anywhere else.' - The Wall Street Journal (feature)

 ‘If a short story could break the heart of a rock, this might just be the one....’ - The New York Times